-For example: If you decide you want to sell the whole property or get a mortgage, the other person has to agree.
+For example: If you decide you want to sell the whole property or get a mortgage, the other person you added has to agree.
 If they do not agree you might not be able to sell it.
 They could also try to sell their part of the property to someone else and you would not be able to stop them.

 If you put someone’s name on your bank account, that person becomes part owner of it.
 That person has the same right to that money as you do, and may try to take it.
 Also, if the amount is large, you may have to pay a gift tax.

 Talk to a lawyer before you put another person’s name on any account or your property.

 Someday you may need Medical Assistance (MA) to help with high medical bills or nursing home costs.
 MA has limits on how much income and assets people can have.
 MA also has a rule against giving property away in order to get MA.

 When you apply, you must tell MA about any property you gave away, put in a trust or sold for less than full value in the last 5 years.
 Putting someone’s name on a deed or bank account is a transfer of property.
 You would have to show that the transfer was done for some reason other than to get MA.
 Avoiding probate is not an acceptable reason.
 Talk to a lawyer who knows about property transfers and MA before you transfer any property.